MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/google-bigquery-aad.md

    :::image type="content" source="media/google-bigquery-aad/choose-data-source.png" alt-text="Screenshot of the Choose data source dialog with the Google BigQuery (Azure AD) connector emphasized.":::

-2. In the **Google BigQuery (Azure AAD)** dialog, you may need to either create a new connection or select an existing connection.
+2. In the **Google BigQuery (Azure AD)** dialog, you may need to either create a new connection or select an existing connection.
 If you're creating a new connection, enter the **Billing Project ID**.
 If you're using on-premises data, select an on-premises data gateway.

    :::image type="content" source="media/google-bigquery-aad/connect-to-data-source.png" alt-text="Screenshot of the Connect to data source dialog where you enter your Google BigQuery (Azure AD) connection settings and credentials.":::